 Please note that when we email you, we include email addresses of other guests who arrive on the same day.
 This is so you can coordinate with each other to perhaps travel together.

-There are no ATMs nearby so please get cash before you arrive to pay for your stay, return petrol ride, tuck shop and any outings to local cafe.
+There are no ATMs nearby so please get cash before you arrive to pay for your stay, return petrol ride, tuck shop, washing, soap, shampoo and any outings to local cafe.

-When you arrive we will check you in, a resident will issue with bedding and show you to your tent, you will have time to settle in and have dinner together.
-The following morning (provided you arrived on a start day) we will take a half day tour of the property and you will have the rest of the day to get acquainted with the land and make yourself at home.
+When you arrive we will check you in, a resident will take you to your tent where your bed will be ready and you will have time to settle in and have dinner together.
+The following morning (provided you arrived on a start day) we will take a half day tour of the property as well as some talks on how things work and some time to settle in.

 Emergency contact information